bestwebsoft/cybergames-wordpress-theme/readme.txt

 == Changelog ==

+= V1.8 - 18.11.2014 =
+* New: BWS menu was added to the admin menu.
+* Update: We update theme internationalization.
+* Bugfix: Bugs in 404.php were fixed.

 = V1.7 - 18.08.2014 =
 * Update: We update theme files to WordPress 3.9.2.
 * Update: Page pagination was added.
 * Update: Styles were updated.
 * Bugfix: Bugs in function.php were fixed.
 * New: File admin.css was added.

 = V1.6 - 30.07.2014 =